kubedb/docs/docs/guides/elasticsearch/monitoring/using-prometheus-operator.md

   serviceAccountName: prometheus
   serviceMonitorSelector:
     matchLabels:
-      k8s-app: prometheus
+      release: prometheus
 ```

 Notice the `spec.serviceMonitorSelector` section.
-Here, `k8s-app: prometheus` label is used to select `ServiceMonitor` crd.
+Here, `release: prometheus` label is used to select `ServiceMonitor` crd.
 So, we are going to use this label in `spec.monitor.prometheus.labels` field of Elasticsearch crd.

 ## Deploy Elasticsearch with Monitoring Enabled